Mihaillo29/EduAssist-Hub/README.md

 ## Key Features

 ### 1. StudyEase
 StudyEase offers seamless PDF navigation, allowing students to query their PDF content directly.
-No more back-and-forth between screens—ask questions, get answers, and focus on what matters.
+No more back-and-forth between screens—ask questions with rag agent for your pdf, get answers, and focus on what matters.

 ![pdfmanager](https://github.com/user-attachments/assets/a39cd162-d672-4358-a8e2-48540d6548d3)